-- B. No opening in or through any curb of any street must be made without first obtaining a written permit from the city manager or his designee.
-Curb cuts and sidewalk driveway crossings to provide access to private parcel must comply with the following: - 1.
-No single curb cut must exceed twenty-five feet nor be less than ten feet. - 2.
-The minimum distance between any curb cut and a public crosswalk must be five feet. - 3.
-The minimum distance between curb cuts, except those serving residential parcel, must be twenty-five feet. - 4.
-The maximum number of lineal feet of sidewalk driveway crossing permitted for any lot, parcel of land, business, or enterprise, must be forty-five percent of the total abutting street frontage up to and including two hundred lineal feet of street frontage plus twenty percent of the lineal feet of street frontage in excess of two hundred feet. - 5.
-The necessary adjustments to utility poles, light standards, fire hydrants, catch basins, street or railway signs, signals or other public improvements or installations must be accomplished without cost to the city. - 6.
-All construction must be in accordance with plans and specifications approved by the City Manager of the City of Berkley. - C. Construction.
+- B. The requirements of Section 106-47 of the Berkley Code of Ordinances apply. - C. Construction.
 All driveways must be provided with paving having an asphaltic or portland cement binder at least four inches in depth so as to provide a permanent, durable, and dustless surface.
 Single family residential driveways may be constructed of masonry pavers.
-All parking areas must be graded and drained so as to dispose of all surface water accumulated within the area according to Oakland County requirements prior to the issuance of

-- an occupancy permit.
+All parking areas must be graded and drained so as to dispose of all surface water accumulated within the area according to Oakland County requirements prior to the issuance of an occupancy permit.
 Approaches must be provided with paving having a portland cement binder at least six inches in depth.
 Approaches must have a two-foot flare on each side of the driveway. - D. Single or Two Family Residential Uses.
-For single-family or two-family homes in all zoning districts, the following regulations apply: - 1.
-Number of driveways: The number of driveways is limited per the table below:
+For single family or two family homes in all zoning districts, the following regulations apply:

 Table 9.05.D.1.

-Lot Width Number of Driveways

-0 to 79.99 feet 1 per dwelling

-80 to 99.99 feet 1 per dwelling unit

-100 feet or more Circular driveway with 2 approaches

-100 feet or more on a corner lot Circular driveway with 2 approaches and 1 driveway from side street for garage facing the side street
+Lot Width Number of Driveways 0 to 79.99 feet 1 per single-family or two family home 100 feet or more Circular driveway with 2 approaches or 1 driveway per single family or two family home 100 feet or more on a corner lot Circular driveway with 2 approaches and 1 driveway from side street for garage facing the side street per single family or two family home